turbocool3r/mach_ports_rs/README.md

 Mach ports are a powerful IPC mechanism used for most of the low-level communications between processes and kernel on Darwin.
-I/O Kit, largely the only way to communicate with XNU drivers, and XPC, the most widespread userspace IPC mechanism, are both built using the Mach ports.
+I/O Kit, largely the only way to communicate with kernel drivers on these platforms, and XPC, the most widespread userspace IPC mechanism, are both built using the Mach ports.
 Exposing low-level APIs on these systems in a safe way requires abstractions `mach_rs` library aims to provide.

 ## Mach port name wrappers